OCHA-DAP/hdx-signals/src/indicators/who_cholera/README.md

 ### Flagging

 Flags are generated when the reported cases in a week cross a specific threshold and the threshold was not met in the previous week.
-The thresholds are 1,000, 2,000, 5,000, and 10,000 cases.
+The thresholds are 1,000 and 5,000 cases.
 For each flag, the start date is the onset date of the outbreak.
 The end date is the date that the flag was raised.

-## Output datasets

-`flags.parquet`: flagging dataset.

-`raw.parquet`: raw cholera output from the CERF scraping, downloaded as CSV and converted to partquet file on the Google Cloud Storage bucket.

-`wrangled.parquet`: wrangled cholera data that has a clean time series of cholera casees.